 The first part (‘Overview’) is intended for everybody who tries to get an impression of LedgerSMB, with chapters on technology, features, licensing and a bit of project history.

-The second part (’Getting started’) leads new users and especially new entrepreneurs step by step through the application.
-This part also contains additional explanations on good business and accounting process.
+The second part (‘Getting started’) leads new users and especially new entrepreneurs step by step through the application using a tutorial format.
+This part also contains additional explanations on good business and accounting processes.

 The third part (‘Configuration’) describes system wide configuration settings such as the LedgerSMB configuration file and those required for dependencies like PostgreSQL.
 Additionally it describes the company specific settings within the application, such as audit control settings and required special accounts.
 This part is required material for anybody who wants to set up a LedgerSMB instance.